percona/pmm-doc/docs/dbaas/setting-up.md

       alias kubectl='minikube kubectl --'
       ```

-## Start PMM server and activate DBaaS feature
+## Start PMM server and activate DBaaS

+These are some key points worth noting:

-!!! note alert alert-primary ""
+!!! note alert alert-primary "Important"
-    - To start a fully-working 3 node XtraDB cluster, consisting of sets of 3x HAProxy, 3x PXC and 6x PMM Client containers, you will need at least 9 vCPU available for minikube.
-(1x vCPU for HAProxy and PXC and 0.5vCPU for each pmm-client containers).
+    - Minikube requires 9 vCPUs for a fully-functional 3-node XtraDB cluster composed of 3x HAProxy, 3x PXC, and 6x PMM Client containers (1 vCPU each for HAProxy and PXC, and 0.5 vCPU for PMM-client containers).
     - DBaaS does not depend on PMM Client.
-    - You can pass the environment variable `--env ENABLE_DBAAS=1` to force the DBaaS feature when starting up pmm-server container. **You can omit the variable and enable the feature later using PMM UI**, please follow the link in step 3. below.
+    - You can pass the environment variable `--env ENABLE_DBAAS=1` to force the DBaaS feature when starting the pmm-server container.
+If you omit the variable, you can enable the feature later using PMM UI.
+Follow the link in step 3.
-    - Add the option `--network minikube` if you run PMM Server and minikube in the same Docker instance.
-(This will share a single network and the kubeconfig will work.)
+    -  Add the parameter `--network minikube` if you are running PMM Server and minikube in the same Docker instance, which will share a network.
-    - Add the options `--env PMM_DEBUG=1` and/or `--env PMM_TRACE=1` if you need extended debug details
+    -  Add the parameters `-env PMM_DEBUG=1`, `-env PMM_TRACE=`1 if you require extended debugging information.

+The following are the steps to start PMM and activate DBaaS:

 1. Start PMM server: